 - Copy of Mold Assessment / Inspection & Lab Reports

-- Review written remediation protocol with Contractor
+- Review written remediation protocol with the Contractor

 - Clearly define clearance goals and what constitutes failure